Vegetable Guide

 We recommend the following cooking method:

-- Chop vegetables in small cubes.
+- Chop vegetables into small cubes.

 - Roast cumin seeds in a pan.